adedejimayowa27-gif/gggggg/README.md

 - Passwords hashed with bcrypt; time-limited JWT access tokens; short-lived, purpose-bound password-reset tokens; no account enumeration on reset.
+- Email verification: every new signup gets a confirmation link (valid ~24h), with a resend option and a dashboard banner until confirmed.
+Informational only -- an unverified account can use the app fully.
 - Rate limiting on sign-up, login and password reset, plus a default limit on all other routes.
 - Every business-scoped endpoint authorizes the caller against the business on